kukuu/AGILITY/README.md

 Much of this responsibility falls to the traditional role of the Dvelopment Manager.

 The Development or Engineering Manager exhibits the principles and practices of Lean-Agile leadership.
-Coaching Scrum teams to deliver effectively, at a sustainable pace, coaching Scrum teams, and as Advisor to use agile engineering practices such as automated builds and TDD.
+Coaching Scrum teams to deliver effectively, at a sustainable pace, and as Advisor to use agile engineering practices such as automated builds and TDD.

 Further, the Manager  takes responsibility for eliminating impediments, actively evolves the systems